haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

 Any {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} is added in the `checkout_index_index.xml` similar to the way a [checkout step component is added]({{ page.baseurl }}/howdoi/checkout/checkout_new_step.html#add-your-step-to-the-checkout-page-layout).

 Make sure that you declare a component so that it is rendered correctly by the parent component.
-If a parent component is a general UI component (referenced by the `uiComponent` alias), its child components are rendered without any conditions.
-But if a parent component is a an extension of a general UI components, then children rendering might be restricted in certain way.
+If a parent component is a general UI component (referenced by the `uiComponent` alias), its child 组件 are rendered without any conditions.
+But if a parent component is a an extension of a general UI 组件, then children rendering might be restricted in certain way.
 For example a component can render only children from a certain `displayArea`.

 ## Disable a component